TheRealNin/ns2-casual/README.md

 - Healing field
 - - Replaces medpacks with a 2 res healing field that regenerates 20 hp/s and lasts 15 seconds.
 Fields cannot overlap.
 - Rebirth bots
+- Improved Armory GUI
+- - This includes information such as damage numbers, weapon slot, and damage type that vanilla lacks

 ## Other Changes